Brit Brackins (she/her)

-Brit joined Birthways in 2014 as a Labor Support Doula and Perinatal/Lactation Educator bringing years of experience and love for learning to this work!
+Brit joined Birthways in 2014 as a Labor Support Doula and Perinatal/Lactation Educator, bringing years of experience and love for learning to this work as a certified doula.

 “Brit’s presence was exactly what we needed to eliminate fear and help us focus on bringing our sweet baby into the world.”